 Yes!
 We have free parking at the back of the building (mustard yellow colour) called Russell Prosthetics.
 Be aware you may need to double park!
 Please do not park in the WestPark lot 198 where Royal City Physio is located YOU WILL GET A PARKING TICKET.
 All other street parking is paid.

 Please send us an email or call us for an appointment.
 Please allow up to 48 hours for a response.
 If you have an emergency regarding your Foot Abduction Brace, Pavlik Harness and Hip Abduction Brace during evenings, weekends and holidays, please send an email as we do check in.
-There is also a friendly office dog on site called Taz, an Australian Shepherd.
+There are also friendly office dogs on site, called Nova and Luca.

 452 East Columbia Street, New Westminster, British Columbia, V3L 3X5, Canada